-Last year, the class of 2019 took the SAT, which was the statewide summative assessment for West Virginia high school juniors.
+Last year, students took the SAT, which was the statewide summative assessment for West Virginia high school juniors.
 The good news is those scores can be used to meet college admissions requirements!
 Students may also opt to re-take the SAT or take the ACT to improve scores in their senior year.